 The results of the lottery, including information regarding student order on the waitlist will be sent to all participating families following the lottery.
-Families selected for enrollment will have a deadline to return enrollment forms, signifying their intent to enroll in the academy.
+Families selected for enrollment will have two weeks to complete the enrollment process, including the submission of all required documents and payment of the deposit (for Pre-K students only) signifying their intent to enroll in the academy.

 After this period, available space will be offered to families on the waitlist.